Mullangi-Harika/code-editor-clone-project/README.md

 # code-editor-clone-project
-This is my first project using HTML,CSS,JS
+This is my first project using HTML,CSS,JS.
+That is to recreate codepen clone.